An Introduction To MBA

 Management Games for MBA students

-“All work and no play make Jack a dull boy”- as mentioned before, MBA courses can become extraordinarily tiring and intense with continuous presentations and projects, studies, classes and the constant placement worries.
+“All work and no play make Jack a dull boy”- as mentioned before, MBA courses can become extraordinarily tiring and intense with continuous presentations and projects, studies, classes, and constant placement worries.

 To counter this, most MBA courses have incorporated offline and online management games for MBA students to keep them engaged and motivated.